MohamedAnwar693/Natours-V2/README.md

 Pull requests are welcome but please open an issue and discuss what you will do before 😊

-## Known Bugs 🚨

-Feel free to email me at lakshman.gope2@gmail.com if you run into any issues or have questions, ideas or concerns.
-Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
-Thank you! 🙂

-## Future Updates 🪴

-- Enable PWA
-- Improve overall UX/UI and fix bugs
-- Featured Tours
-- Recently Viewed Tours
-- And More!
-There's always room for improvement!

 ## License 📄

 This project is open-sourced under the [MIT license](https://opensource.org/licenses/MIT).

-## Deployed Version 🚀

-Live demo (Feel free to visit) 👉🏻 : https://lgope-natours.onrender.com/

-## Acknowledgement 🙏🏻

-- This project is part of the online course I've taken at Udemy.
-Thanks to Jonas Schmedtmann for creating this awesome course!
-Link to the course: [Node.js, Express, MongoDB & More: The Complete Bootcamp 2019](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)